viblo/pymunk/docs/src/showcase.rst

 Papers / Science
 ================

-Pymunk has been used or referenced in a number of scientific papers
+Pymunk has been used or referenced in a number of scientific papers.

+List of papers which has used or mentioned Pymunk:

+* Jain, Ayush, Andrew Szot, and Joseph J. Lim.
+  "Generalization to New Actions in Reinforcement Learning." arXiv preprint arXiv:2011.01928 (2020).

 * Petitgirard, Julien, Tony Piguet, Philippe Baucour, Didier Chamagne, Eric Fouillien, and Jean-Christophe Delmare.
   "Steady State and 2D Thermal Equivalence Circuit for Winding Heads—A New Modelling Approach."